 Bondi Icebergs Dining Room & Bar

 The Bondi Icebergs Dining Room & Bar has some of the best dining views in Sydney!
 Their dining room overlooks the Icebergs swimming pool, and at some tables you’ll also get a great view of the ocean.
-It’s one of the best places to eat at Bondi Beach.
+Dining here is easily one of the best things to do in Bondi!

-Bondi Icebergs Dining Room & Bar is a great place to visit for lunch.
-Given its amazing location, it’s no surprise they have quite a long list of celebrities who like to lunch there while they’re in town (such as Oprah, Beyonce, the Kardashians).
-It can be a great evening dining experience as well, as the sunset views are breathtaking!
+Bondi Icebergs Dining Room & Bar is the perfect place to visit for lunch.
+Given its amazing location, it’s no surprise that there is a long list of celebrities who like to lunch there while they’re in town (we’re talking Oprah, Beyonce, the Kardashians).

-Also note, the Bondi Icebergs Club is a different restaurant!
-This is a casual dining experience and is located below Icebergs’ Dining Room.
+It’s also worth mentioning that the Bondi Icebergs Club is a different restaurant!
+This is a casual dining experience and is located below the Icebergs’ Dining Room.
 It is a seat yourself cafeteria-style diner that also offers beautiful views.